 Disclosure: We get a commission for links on the blog.
 You don’t have to use our links, but we’re very grateful when you do.
 American Express, Barclaycard, Chase, and US Bank are Million Mile Secrets advertising partners.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

-The Chase British Airways card sign-up bonus recently increased to a total of 100,000 British Airways Avios Points.
+The Chase British Airways Visa Signature Card sign-up bonus recently increased to a total of 100,000 British Airways Avios Points.
 But you’ll have to spend $20,000 on purchases within the 1st year of opening your account to earn the full bonus!

 You may have big purchases coming up in the next year that could help you meet the $20,000 spending requirement!